itsjunetime/smserver/README.md

 - [x] Send images/attachments from browser
 - [x] Automatic checking for new messages
 - [ ] Notifications on client whenever new messages arrive
-- [x] Display notifier for which conversations have unread messages
+- [x] Display for which conversations have unread messages
-- [x] Persistent defaults
+- [x] Persistent settings
 - [x] Allow the server to run in the background for unlimited time

 ### Future plans